12 Content Marketing Objectives for Your Fashion Brand

-If you’re running a business in 2016, you need to be thinking about Snapchat as a channel to grow your customer base.
+If you’re running a business, you need to be thinking about Snapchat as a channel to grow your customer base.
 Snapchats are honest and real personal moments.
 When someone sends you a snap and you can reply in real time—within minutes—it’s extremely personal.

 Use it to garner consumer attention in a more intimate manner.
 Show funny or exciting snaps of your products in use or shenanigans in your office.
 Your Snapchat following can even snap your pictures and videos of them wearing your products, which helps them feel connected to your brand.

 Stay relevant.
 Google search “How to use Snapchat.”
 Schedule or assign time to learn the platform.
 Get to know it, learn the function and the capabilities.

 Social media is the perfect platform to promote your fashion ecommerce brand.
 It allows you to share engaging content and connect with your followers and their peers.
 It also gives you a place to build a community around your brand.

 Furthermore, social provides you with the perfect way to conduct highly effective customer service that will decrease churn and make for happy customers.
 Where else can you do so much for your business in a single place?

 As a business conducting itself online, email simply cannot be ignored.
 As an ecommerce business you are presented with an opportunity most brick-and-mortar establishments would kill for.
 You have the chance to grab customer emails with far less resistance than traditional businesses.
 You better be taking advantage of it!

 The frequency with which you email your customers should be carefully considered.
 Generally, the more interaction you can achieve with your customers, the more sales you’ll be able to promote.